 On September 19, 2022, St. Albert City Council approved their 2022-23 advocacy priorities.

-What is the Advocacy Plan?
+What is Advocacy?

 There are various stages that a project moves through between inception and completion.
 The needs of the project change throughout its lifecycle based on constantly changing environmental factors.

 Advocacy is only one part of a successful project.
 Advocacy is sometimes needed at various points of a project’s lifecycle, not just the beginning.
 Projects are monitored and advocacy can resume at any point if it becomes necessary to keep the project moving forward.

 The City of St. Albert has had many successful advocacy initiatives in recent history, including:

 - Cost-Sharing Agreement with the Government of Alberta to Twin Ray Gibbon Drive

 - Completion of an Uncontested Annexation Agreement with Sturgeon County